 Council Tax Calculator by Postcode 2026

-Council tax in England averages £2,171/year for a Band D property in 2026/27, a 5% increase from the previous year.
-Rates range from approximately £1,200/year in Westminster to over £2,800/year in Nottingham.
-Single occupants receive a 25% discount, and full-time students are exempt.
-Your bill depends on your property's valuation band (A–H) and your local authority's rate.
+The average Band D council tax in England for 2026/27 is £2,392, an increase of £111 (4.9%) on the 2025/26 figure of £2,280 (source: MHCLG).
+Bills range from roughly £1,100/year in the City of London and Westminster to over £2,800/year in the most expensive councils.
+Sole adult occupants get a 25% single-person discount, and homes occupied only by full-time students are exempt.
+Your bill depends on your property's 1991 valuation band (A–H) and your local authority's Band D rate.

 Annual Council Tax = Band D Rate × Band Ratio – Discounts – Council Tax Reduction